hartwigmedical/actin/algo/README.md

-HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_MYOCARDIAL_INFARCT | Prior other conditions > any configured doid should be equal or be a child of DOID 5844 HAS_HISTORY_OF_PNEUMONITIS | Prior other conditions > any configured DOID should be equal or be a child of DOID 552 ; Toxicity > Name like %pneumonia% or %pneumonitis% with grade => 2 (following Toxicity specific logics as described later)
+HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_MYOCARDIAL_INFARCT | Prior other conditions > any configured doid should be equal or be a child of DOID 5844 HAS_HISTORY_OF_PNEUMONITIS | Prior other conditions > any configured DOID should be equal or be a child of DOID 552 ; Toxicity > Name like %pneumonia% or %pneumonitis% with grade => 2 (following Toxicity specific logic as described later)
-HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_SEVERE_CONCOMITANT_CONDITION | Won't be evaluated HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant" HAS_HAD_ORGAN_TRANSPLANT_WITHIN_X_YEARS | Prior other conditions > categories contains "Organ transplant" and years ago <= X | `Undetermined` in case year is unknown
+HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_SEVERE_CONCOMITANT_CONDITION | Won't be evaluated HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant" HAS_HAD_ORGAN_TRANSPLANT_WITHIN_X_YEARS | Prior other conditions > categories contains "Organ transplant" and years ago <= X | `UNDETERMINED` in case year is unknown
 HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_HYPOTENSION | Prior other conditions > name like %hypotension%